PLANNING AND ZONING ORDINANCE

 5. The purchaser of a home with a previously approved Accessory Dwelling Unit must comply with all conditions of the previously granted permit.

 6. All non-conforming Accessory Dwelling Units pre-existing when this Article is adopted are “grandfathered.”

-All persons intending to create an Accessory Dwelling Unit must apply to the Board of Selectmen for a Building Permit before any construction begins.
+All persons intending to create an Accessory Dwelling Unit must apply to the Board of Selectmen for a certificate of zoning compliance before any construction begins.